primer/github-syntax-theme-generator/README.md

 $ npm run build
 ```

 This will run the script that will build all the themes.
+The themes are built from the `json` files in the `lib/themes` folder.

 ## Adapters